OlamideOl1/S3dataMigration/README.md

     }
   ]
 }`
-- Please note that this policy will be automatically added to the create IAM user when using the docker-compose deployment option.

 - When using the AWS ECS deployment option, please note that this policy will be attached to the `task_role` for the task definition.
 Please review the `main.tf` file for more details.